Place image here

 Dr. Winnifred Cutler, B.S. in Psychology cum laude from Ursinus College in 1973, earned her Ph.D. in Biology from the University of Pennsylvania in 1979 followed by postdoctoral work in behavioral endocrinology at Stanford University.
 In 1985 she co-founded the Women's Wellness Program at the Hospital of the University of Pennsylvania.
-She has published over 35 scientific papers, is co-inventor on 5 patents and author of eight books on women's health translated into 7 languages - including her newest book, Hormones and Your Health: The Smart Woman's Guide to Hormonal and Alternative Therapies for Menopause (April 2009) with essential information for women over age 35 to achieve their 'personal-best' health.
+She has published over 50 scientific papers, is co-inventor on 5 patents and author of eight books on women's health translated into 7 languages - including the 2020 (3rd) edition of Love Cycles: The Science of Intimacy chronicling both her discovery of Human Pheromones and development of successful formulas as well as her book, Hormones and Your Health: The Smart Woman's Guide to Hormonal and Alternative Therapies for Menopause with essential information for women over age 35 to achieve their 'personal-best' health.

 My former mentor, Celso-Ramon Garcia, MD, died Feb.
 1, 2004 at the age 82.
 His many obituaries chronicle his important role early in his career clinically investigating the first oral contraceptive, “The Pill”.
 Dr. Garcia was an incisive intellect and a peerless surgeon who trained many outstanding gynecologic surgeons.
 His impact on women's reproductive health was historic.
 His impact on my path as a scientist was profound.
 We were coauthors on many research papers and 3 books.
 In one of them, Menopause: A Guide for Women and the Men Who Love Them, the preface states: